 As with any material, there are settings on your machine that are better suited to leather.
 There are close considerations to make regarding the length of your stitches and the placement of your thread as unpicking any work in leather leaves holes!
 Before you approach working with leather at home, here is a handy list of dos and don’ts to support your venture.

 Do: Use a leather needle

-One of the first steps to working with leather is making sure that your equipment is suited to your material.
-A leather sewing needle is heavy-duty and shaped like a spear, differently to a regular needle so it can pierce cleanly through your leather.
+One of the first steps to working with leather is ensuring that your equipment is suited to your material.
+A leather sewing needle is heavy-duty and shaped like a spear, differently from a regular needle so it can pierce cleanly through your leather.